 With plastic pots, avoid dark colors; they absorb sunlight, which heats soil and cooks roots.
 Half-whiskey-barrel planters work well for potted peppers and tomatoes, as do 5-gallon buckets.

-No matter what you use, your container needs drainage holes.
+No matter what you use to grow tomato and pepper plants, your container needs drainage holes.
 Elevate pots on bricks or some other support to sharpen drainage.

 Use Good Soil

 In a container, plant roots only receive what you give them.
-Provide plants a rich foundation with a bagged container soil mix blended with equal parts compost or worm castings.
+Provide tomato and pepper plants a rich foundation with a bagged container soil mix blended with equal parts compost or worm castings.
 Consider adding a tomato fertilizer or calcium supplement to soil.
-Calcium is vital to healthy tomatoes and peppers, helping fruit to ripen successfully.
+Calcium is vital to healthy tomato and pepper plants, helping fruit to ripen successfully.
 Most tomato fertilizers contain calcium.
 You can use a specialized tomato fertilizer for peppers, as well.

 Don't fill containers to the brim with soil; leave a margin of 1-2 inches for mulch.
 Use bark nuggets, shredded bark, compost or burlap to mulch soil.
 Mulch reduces moisture loss from soil and helps lower soil temperature.
-If you're growing tomatoes and peppers in full sun on a hot driveway or patio, cluster pots of vegetables and/or flowers together to insulate tomato or pepper roots.
+If you're growing tomato and pepper plants in full sun on a hot driveway or patio, cluster pots of vegetables and/or flowers together to insulate tomato or pepper roots.

-Tuck your seedling deep in the pot, covering the majority of the exposed stem with soil.
-On tomatoes, remove lower leaves, burying that part of the stem.
+For tomatoes, tuck your seedling deep in the pot, covering the majority of the exposed stem with soil.
+Remove lower leaves, burying that part of the stem.
 Roots will emerge where leaves were attached.
 Don't pinch blooms from plants; they may yield an early crop.
+Pepper plants should be set at the same soil level they were at in the original pot or six-pack.
+Don’t plant them deeply.
+If necessary, protect both tomato and pepper plants from late frosts (link to winter protection story).

 Water Well And Feed